What is Dengue Fever?

 - Experiencing pain behind the eyes

 Most patients may get recovered within a week or longer.
-Symptoms of some patients may be worse and can be life-threatening, while blood vessels are damaged and leaky.
+In terms of dengue fever symptoms, some patients may be worse and can be life-threatening, while blood vessels are damaged and leaky.
 As a result, the number of clot-forming cells, which are known as platelets in the bloodstream decreases.
 When it comes to this condition, it can cause a severe form of dengue fever, which is sometimes called dengue hemorrhagic fever or dengue shock syndrome.
 Dengue hemorrhagic fever’s signs and conditions are as follow:

 - Experiencing fatigue